Ratification of the eCMR protocol in Europe

 In February 2008 an additional e-protocol was added to the CMR convention, which entered into force in June 2011.
 The e-protocol provides a legal framework and standards for the use of electronic means to record the CMR consignment note.

-Several other countries, such as Germany, United Kingdom, Italy are currently working on the ratification of the eCMR.
+Several other countries, such as Italy is currently working on the ratification of the eCMR.